Dukan's Diet Review

 Fruits

-Up front, the thing that jumps at me is the complete elimination of fruits during the first couple phases.
-Fruits provide your body with many micronutrients that vegetables do not.
-And being natural, unprocessed foods, I personally think it is ok to eat them whenever.
+Up front, the thing that jumps at me is the complete elimination of fruits during the first couple of phases.

 Portion sizes

 The fact that it allows you to eat as much as you want of the chosen foods is awesome.
-There are tons of options for you to choose from.
-Eating protein and veggies for weight loss is recommended by most fitness professionals I have chatted with over last 8 years.
+There are many options for you to choose from.

 However, if the cruise phase lasts for a long time, boredom could set in.
 You also want to factor in special occasions such as holidays, birthdays or other big events in which you would have to stick to this super strict eating.
-I found that dieting through one or two such events in manageable but then it becomes annoying to always that person that cant enjoy themselves with everyone.

 Cheat meals